CLOSE SEARCH

 Succession planning is not simply about naming a replacement.
 It is about ensuring critical roles can be filled without destabilising the business.

-Understand the issues caused on the exit of a family member - if a senior member of the family is looking to retire or exit the business then what issues does this cause?
+Exit of a family member - if a senior member of the family is looking to retire or exit the business then what issues does this cause?
 Do they have key relationships with customers and suppliers, or are they instrumental decision makers gate keeping information?

 Identify Critical Roles - essential to operational stability and long-term success, typically senior leadership, technical specialists, and key relationship holders.
 Define clearly the skills, experience, and decision-making authority required for each role.
 This creates a clear benchmark for preparing successors.